Wick street design project

 The plans would also see the resurfacing of the pedestrian zone in the High Street and the installation of rising bollards at both ends to control access for cars and lorries.
 This would ensure that any authorised traffic would have to reduce speed which will add to pedestrian safety in the High Street.
 New seating and planting are included in the scheme as well as art work which will reference the Market Cross and local cultural influences.

 SUSTRANS, who have provided funding for the design development, are not in a position to provide funding for construction.
-A funding bid will be made to Transport Scotland’s Active Travel Transformation Fund when it opens for applications.
-This is a new Transport Scotland fund and is anticipated to open for applications in the new year.
+A funding bid has been made to Transport Scotland’s Active Travel Infrastructure Fund and a decision is expected in April 2025.

 View the design drawings